 We are also involved in maintaining a population of blue-eyed black lemurs in human care.
 Bristol Zoological Society has undertaken research on the nutrient and energy requirements of captive blue-eyed black lemurs and other lemur species to optimise diets and learn more about their physiology and nutritional needs.
 This knowledge can in turn be used to inform conservation measures in the wild.
+We are involved in the captive breeding programme for the blue-eyed black lemur.
+This programme aims to establish a self-sustaining captive population of the species which can serve both as a model population to study the lemurs’ biology, as well as a source of animals for possible future reintroduction projects.

 Book online & save up to 29% on your admission ticketsBuy Now